 Usufructs are common in France and provide an individual with the right to occupy a property which is owned by another person.
 The usufructuary will be responsible for the upkeep of the property.
 Scottish law also includes a form of usufruct: a ‘proper liferent’.

 Whilst similar to an English life interest settlement and sometimes used to achieve the same ends, the two can have a very different legal effect.
 For example, a usufruct would generally be inalienable due to its connection to the person of the usufructuary.
-An English life interest, on the other hand, is connected to the life of the life tenant rather th
+An English life interest, on the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.